se4aiFall2024/ezr/hw3/readme.md

 ## Results
-### Installation.
+### Installation
 No extra installation needed.
-You can find answer for experiment1 in experiment.py.
-We modified the branch.sh to fit our specific use case or scenario, renaming it as run_experiments.sh.
-Besides, rq.sh is at /hw3/tmp/branch/rq.sh.
+To run the code make sure you're on the 24Aug14 branch and in the hw3 folder.
+Our experiment code is in experiment.py.
+For part 2 of running it over many data sets, we modified the branch.sh to fit our specific use case/scenario, renaming it as run_experiments.sh.
+Finally, rq.sh is at tmp/branch/rq.sh.

+To run the experiment on the datasets, run run_experiments.sh.
+We programmed on windows devices, so you may have to run `dos2unix run_experiments.sh` on other systems before you can run the script (can be done with `bash run_experiments.sh`).
+After run_experiments has finished running, you can see the results with rq.sh (can be done by `cd tmp/branch` followed by `bash rq.sh` (you may have to run dos2unix on this file as well if you're not on Windows)).
+You can also see our output files from when we ran it (see next section).

+### Output Files
 Our output files of experiment 2 are under /hw3/tmp/branch.
+See results_summary.txt for a summary (the output of RQ.sh).

-### test cases
+### Test cases
-To illustrate the test cases, I will use the results of running /data/optimize/config/SS-B.csv as an example, which can be executed using the command: python experiment.py /workspaces/ezr/data/optimize/config/SS-B.csv.
+To illustrate the test cases, we'll use the results of running /data/optimize/config/SS-B.csv as an example, which can be executed using the command: python experiment.py /workspaces/ezr/data/optimize/config/SS-B.csv.

 Below is a portion of the output showcasing the corresponding test cases: